Trump, fist raised, wishes all a Merry Christmas

 President Barack Obama also tweeted Christmas wishes on Sunday, writing, "The best part of the holidays is the time we share with those we love.
 On behalf of Michelle, Malia, and Sasha, Merry Christmas everyone."

+On Christmas eve, Obama telephoned US service members, according to Deputy Press Secretary Eric Schultz.

+"Last night, the President made telephone calls to US service members from each branch of the military who are currently stationed around the globe," Schultz said in a statement on Sunday.
+"The President expressed his gratitude on behalf of all Americans for the service and sacrifice of our troops and their families."

-On Christmas eve, Trump sat (and kneeled at times) for a two-hour service at the neo-gothic Bethesda-by-the-Sea church in Palm Beach, Florida.
+For his part, Trump sat (and kneeled at times) on Christmas eve for a two-hour service at the neo-gothic Bethesda-by-the-Sea church in Palm Beach, Florida.

 He and Melania Trump, who are spending the holidays with their family at Trump's Mar-a-Lago resort nearby, entered without introduction just before the service began.
 The congregation offered a loud round of applause.
 The Trumps sat four rows from the front, with Secret Service agents in the pews front and behind them.